-Spring Class Meetings - REQUIRED!
+REQUIRED - Spring Class Meetings:

-- 61+ Credits Reporting Cycle: Watch the 2022 Spring Class Meeting Video at any point prior to March 25 at 5:00 pm.
-Click here to report that you have watched the video in TLCN. - 31-60 Credits Reporting Cycle: Watch the 2022 Spring Class Meeting Video at any point prior to March 25th at 5:00 pm.
-Click here to report that you have watched the video in TLCN. - 0-30 Reporting Cycle Spring Class meeting coming soon!
+61+ Reporting Cycle: Watch the 2022 Spring Class Meeting Video at any point prior to March 25 at 5:00 pm.
+Click here to report that you have watched the video in TLCN.

+31-60 Reporting Cycle: Watch the 2022 Spring Class Meeting Video at any point prior to March 25th at 5:00 pm.
+Click here to report that you have watched the video in TLCN.

+0-30 Reporting Cycle - Spring Class meeting videos will be emailed to students soon!